Logxn/PokemonGo-Bot/README.md

   - So there is a guy, which copys 1:1 my source and put it online.
   - Help me to get his Site + copyd Bot removed.
   - His site is: https://www.pokecrot.com/
-  - Until that is done, i only publis builds.
+  - Until that is done, i only publish builds.
 No Source.

 # Donate
   - Every Donation will help the Project!